 Potential credit card fees in the United Kingdom

-When you use your card to pay for goods or services in the UK, you could incur two types of fees:
+When you use your card to pay for goods or services in England, you could incur two types of fees:

 - Foreign transaction fees.
 These can be up to 3%, depending your card — which means you could pay up to $60 in fees when you spend $2,000 on your card.

 - Currency conversion fees.
 There’s a payment option called Dynamic Currency Conversion (DCC), which lets you pay in US dollars instead of the local currency.
 Although it’s convenient to know the price in US dollars, the DCC has poor exchange rate and higher fees.

 Can I incur both fees on a single transaction?